An Overview of Recent Work in Media Forensics: Methods and Threats: Image Forensics

 A style-based generator (\eg StyleGAN~\cite{karras2019stylebased}) can control image synthesis by adjusting the style of a learned image at each convolution layer.
 In recent years, attempts have been made to improve the quality of GAN-generated images and address characteristic artifacts through improvements in architecture and training strategies~\cite{karras2020analyzing,nagano2019deep}.
 Brock \etal described a real-world class-conditional image synthesis method trained on complex datasets that yielded high-fidelity images~\cite{brock2019large}.
 Karras \etal proposed a high-quality synthetic image generation method trained with limited data (\ie with only a few thousand training images)~\cite{karras2020training}.
 In~\cite{karras2021aliasfree}, an alias-free GAN known as StyleGAN3 was proposed, and the generating process is equivariant to translation and rotation.
 Figure~\ref{gan_inconsistent} shows a synthetic image generated using this alias-free GAN.

 Besides GANs, there are other image synthesis methods with the potential to generate high-quality synthetic images.
 Likelihood-based diffusion models~\cite{dhariwal2021diffusion} and score-based generative models~\cite{vahdat2021scorebased,song2021scorebased} can also create synthetic images with high-frequency information, including sharp edges and fine details.
 Figure~\ref{gan_inconsistent} shows a synthetic image generated using a likelihood-based diffusion model~\cite{dhariwal2021diffusion}.
-Transformers, originally developed for natural language processing, can achieve semantically guided generation of high resolution images~\cite{esser2021taming}.
 Chan \etal utilized 3D GANs for the synthesis of multi-view images of faces and animals~\cite{chan2021efficient}.
+Transformers, originally developed for natural language processing, can also generate high resolution images~\cite{esser2021taming}.
+DALL-E~\cite{ramesh2021zero, ramesh2022hierarchichal} is a text-to-image method that uses a transformer based on GPT-3~\cite{gpt3}.
+It receives a text description as an input and produces images that fit that description.
 The rapid improvement in synthetic image generation methods demands equally robust detection methods.